 “We hear a lot about Mandalika.
 Even, we are told not to invest in Mandalika as it isn’t ready yet.
 But, we want to see it with our own eyes and it turns out I’m confident that making an investment here is the right choice,” said Wajih.

-The development of many resorts, hotels, and residences will complement infrastructure that has been built, such as 11-km road in the area, coast arrangement, and other infrastructure.
+The development of many resorts, hotels, and residences will complement infrastructures that has been built, such as an 11-km road in the area, coast arrangement, and other infrastructure.

 SOEs Minister Rini Soemarno said Mandalika development will be backed by the development of Lombok Airport, such as the construction of two new aprons and runway extension to 3,000 metres.